Curriculum Notes Year 8

 Resources and Information

 The VLE along with their associated textbooks provide a good range of resources from which to develop their understanding.
-It important to stay abreast of what is going on in the media and then apply knowledge to understand the impact of events.
+It is important to stay up to date with current events in the media to give real world examples of topics learnt throughout the year.

 Computing